 As you may have heard, Google has been on the update war path.
 In particular, their Penguin Update has been fairly effective in terms of targeting link spam, especially those links with spammy anchor text.

 As sites that were engaged in these link spam tactics began to feel the impact of Penguin, they scrambled to find ways to “undo” the Penguin damage.
 One of the solutions that many webmasters have been pursuing is link removal.
 Basically, you contact other webmasters that have spammmy links pointing at your site and ask them to remove the links.
-It has given rise to an entire SEO cottage industry of link removal services, tools and even whole companies.
+It has given rise to an entire SEO cottage industry of link removal services, tools and even whole companies you find when you click here.

 Which brings us back to Craig Addyman’s case study.
 In a nutshell, Craig’s company was hired to reach out to other webmasters on behalf of his client to ask them remove certain links pointing to his client’s site.
 Importantly, in this instance, Craig’s team was using a throw-away generic Gmail account to reach out to these webmasters to request that they remove the target links.